There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 The pizzas were 12 inches, and as a thin pizza, they served 1 pizza per person; however, my partner only ate half, so that was her lunch for the next day.

-In comparison, my local Dominoes Pizza are offering two 13.5 inch pizzas for £34.48 plus £2.99 delivery.
-Now these are thicker pizzas than the versions I've made, mine are the stone bake type, so they are not direct comparisons, so to be fair, I've compared the price I paid to make 4 pizzas with the cost of one 13.5 inch pizza from Dominoes, which is £22.99 plus £2.99 delivery.
+These are thicker pizzas than the versions I've made; mine are the stone-baked type, so they are not direct comparisons.
+To be fair, I've compared the price I paid to make four pizzas with the cost of one 13.5-inch pizza from Dominoes, which is £26.49, including delivery.

 I don't, therefore, think it's unreasonable to suggest that making your own pizzas at home is a way to eat yummy food on a budget!
 There will always be variables to consider, such as the time and effort to make a pizza from scratch and having to buy the ingredients, so the need for planning in advance rather than ordering a pizza as a last-minute thought to feed a hungry family, but with a little planning you can save a fortune cooking from scratch!